 About the individualized concentration

 The Bachelor of Applied Arts and Sciences is designed to meet your unique needs—including the ability to design your own degree concentration to develop the knowledge and skills you need to fulfill your life goals and career ambitions.
 While most BAAS degree concentrations are interdisciplinary, combining areas of study to encourage greater complexity and flexibility as you explore your interests, the Individualized Studies concentration goes a step further.
-With input from your academic advisor, you can combine courses from any three certificates or course blocks for a highly personalized learning experience.
+With input from your academic advisor, you can combine courses from two or three certificates or course blocks for a highly personalized learning experience.

 Take four courses from any three of the following course blocks: